 So, I switched things up: I made sure to offer the milk before the solids.

 This way, I knew they had the appetite to finish a nursing session or bottle before eating solids.
-I figured they would finish the solids, even after having drank the milk, whereas they might not drink as much after having eaten solids.
+I figured they would finish the solids even after having drank the milk, whereas they might not drink the milk as much after having eaten the solids.

-Another option is to offer the milk much later after your baby has eaten solids.
-It can be too much to drink milk and eat solids in one sitting.
-You might have better luck giving him milk an hour after eating solids when you know he has the appetite for it.
+If drinking milk and eating solids at the same time is too much for your baby, try offering the milk much later after solids.
+You might have better luck giving him milk, say, an hour after eating solids when he has more of an appetite for it.

 4. Add milk to your baby’s solid food

-Worried your baby isn’t getting enough calories and nutrients when she doesn’t drink breast milk or infant formula?
+Worried your baby isn’t getting enough calories and nutrients when she doesn’t drink milk?
 Try mixing the milk with her solids.

-You can also mix milk with fruits or vegetables “smoothies” you puree, especially if you were already going to water the texture down anyway.
+You can also mix milk with fruit or vegetable “smoothies” you puree, especially if you were already going to water the texture down anyway.